statphysandml/MCMCEvaluationLib/README.md

 MCMCEvaluationLib
 =================

 The MCMCEvaluationLib is a Python library that implements important algorithms for an evaluation of results of a Markov Chain Monte Carlo algorithms.
 This includes the computation of expectation values, error estimation and the computation of the autocorrelation time.
 The library is used by the MCMCSimulationLib (https://github.com/statphysandml/MCMCSimulationLib) which provides generic code for Markov Chain Monte Carlo algorithms in C++.
-Further, the library enables an easy loading of the simulation data and provides a convenient way to convert the data into a pytorch dataset.
+Further, the library enables an easy loading of the simulation data and provides a convenient way to convert the data into a PyTorch dataset.

 The library currently consists of the following main modules: